RichMorin/spec/README.md

 {:ok, 12} = RandSpec.rand_range({fun, [10, 20]})
 ```

-Remember that bang versions either return a conformed value or raise a mismatch:
+Remember that the bang versions either return a conformed value or raise a Mismatch exception:

 ```elixir
 fun = fn a, b -> Range.new(a, b) |> Enum.random end